Iterative Plotting

 Hmm.
 We can vaguely see in the bottom corner the points we want, but they’re hard to see.
 Why is this?
 Well, the problem here is that ggplot()

-will automatically plot data in the order they are passed. we can see by a quick head()
+will automatically plot data in the order they are passed.
+We can see by a quick head()

 call …